aivanzhang/panda_patrol/README.md

 Want to skip and silence a data test?
 No problem.
 Silencing a data test is as easy as clicking a button and choosing a time.

 ### Data Profiles
 Using a custom data profiling tool?
 Or an open-source tool like [ydata-profiling](https://github.com/ydataai/ydata-profiling)?
-Use Panda Patrol to store data profiles (that are in JSON or HTML format).
-Check these profiles to see what your data looks like at each step of your pipeline.
+Store data profiles (that are in JSON or HTML format) and check them to see what your data looks like at each step of your pipeline.

 ### Fully Self-Hosted
 The best part?
-Panda Patrol is fully self-hosted; this repository contains its backend and frontend code in its entirety.
+Panda Patrol can be fully self-hosted; this repository contains its backend and frontend code.
 You can run it on your own infrastructure and have full control over your data.
 No need to worry about data privacy and security.

 ## Demo
 See demo here: https://www.loom.com/share/864441c4e8034ea2adaf340ca69d988b?sid=7dc6f10a-b0f6-4a5c-927c-09e14289c6ca